microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

 For more details on the schema of the gallery file, view the [Gallery JSON schema](./schema/gallery.json).

 ## How to create and name a gallery file
-Create a gallery file with the above schema under the `\gallery` folder.

- The gallery file name must follow the following convention:

- `{type}`-`{resourceType}`.json

- `{type}` is the Workbook type like 'tsg', 'performance', 'insights', 'workbook', etc.

-`{resourceType}` is the ARM resource type where slashes in the resourceType are replaced with `'-'`.
+Gallery files are created under the `\gallery` folder.
+A gallery subfolder should be created for each Workbook type.
+The gallery file should live under the corresponding Workbook type subfolder.
+The gallery file name is the ARM resource type where slashes in the resource type are replaced with `'-'`.

-For example, if your workbook type is 'workbook' and your ARM resource type is 'microsoft-insights/components', then your gallery file should be named `workbook-microsoft.insights-components.json`.
+For example, if your workbook type is 'workbook' and your ARM resource type is 'microsoft-insights/components', then your gallery file should be under the `workbook` subfolder with gallery file named `microsoft.insights-components.json`.

+Note: Workbook types are known types, are not arbitrary, and controlled by the Workbooks team.

 ### Gallery Restrictions
 - A template can be associated with one or more galleries